 The PGT and PGR President Roles were proposed and created during the 2020/21 academic year to fill a gap in mid-level representation for postgraduates.
 These roles perform a similar function to the Faculty Presidents in the undergraduate system.
 However, the distinction between PGT/PGR qualification levels was deemed to be more significant for PG students than the Arts/Sciences faculty split.

-The PGT and PGR President were created so that postgraduate representatives are supervised by postgradute leaders who are better able to suppor them.
-In the past, PG Reps were supervised by undergraduate School Presidents who expressed that it was challenging to speak on behalf of postgraduate students and that they generally didn't know how best to help their PG Reps.
-PG Reps felt similarly disconnceted from their School Presidents.
+The PGT and PGR President were created so that postgraduate academic representatives are supervised by PG leaders who are better able to support them.
+In the past, PG Academic Reps were supervised by undergraduate School Presidents who expressed that it was challenging to speak on behalf of postgraduate students and that they generally didn't know how best to help their PG Reps.
+PG Reps felt similarly disconnected from their School Presidents.
 Additionally, when surveyed, PG students reported that they felt less comfortable sharing feedback with undergraduate students than postgraduate students.
 For these reasons, it was determined that a new supervisory structure for PG Reps was essential.

 How To Get Involved

 Elections for PGT President, PGR President, PG Officers and PG Reps will be held in October.
-Check back here for more information soon!
+Click here for more information.